OliverMKing/typescript-build-check-workflow/README.md

 # typescript-build-check-workflow

-Github Action workflow to guarantee TypeScript code has been built in a pull request.
+Github workflow to guarantee TypeScript code has been built in a pull request.

 This has a few clear advantages: